 How it Works

-The curriculum is offered either as an accelerated 14-week intensive program or a traditional 6-month class consisting of weekly business development and acceleration activities, educational topics, as well as all licensure needed to practice.
+The curriculum is offered as an accelerated 14 or 28-week intensive program consisting of weekly business development and acceleration activities, educational topics, as well as all licensure needed to practice.
 These licenses include respective State Life & Health, SIE, Series 7, and Series 66 licenses and exams.
 Those earning certification are positioned to be sustainable and viable contributors and/or owners to the profession.

 Three types of candidates enroll in the FATI program.
 Those who need sponsorship to become fully registered and appointed with a broker/dealer immediately, those who do not need sponsorship as they are sponsored by another broker/dealer who will ultimately be their employer.
 Finally, those who do not need licensure or sponsorship but desire business development tools and training for their professional growth.
 Program fees may be offset by grants provided as (FATI) is a 501(c)3 non-profit public charity and receives industry donations.
 Additionally, financing options are available.